Arendse scores three tries as South Africa crush Australia

 Issued on: Modified:

+"It is always special to play at Loftus because this is where I play my club rugby for the Bulls and I was proud to contribute to a great Springbok team effort.

+"We prepared well for Australia and at the end of the day all our pre-match efforts paid off on the field.
+I am grateful and honoured to represent my country."

-The result maintained the perfect record of the Springboks against the Wallabies at Loftus Versfeld as they notched up an eighth straight victory having led 17-5 at half-time.
+The bonus-point triumph maintained the perfect record of the Springboks against the Wallabies at Loftus Versfeld as they notched up an eighth straight victory having led 17-5 at half-time.

 Australia opened and closed the scoring with tries from Marika Koroibete and Carter Gordon, but South Africa recovered quickly in the first half and dominated the second.